Goldgaruda/GridNet/README.md

 ## 🔬 Citation

-If you use this work, please cite:
+If you find this work useful to your research, please cite our work:

 ```bibtex
 @inproceedings{GridNet2025,